 Make the difficult decision to let some people go.
 Bear in mind that one of, if not the largest expenditure any business has is paying salaries.
 During a recession, even small businesses will have to cut down on their workforce.
 If you’re only doing half as much, you’re going to need half as many of your employees.
 Keep hold of essential employees, but be prepared that if things get bad, you may need to make some employees redundant.

 Don’t Sacrifice Marketing Campaigns

 If you have an email list, now is the time to take advantage of the relationships you’ve already built.
-If you haven’t started collecting emails, you can’t afford not to start now.
+If you haven’t started collecting emails already, you can’t afford to start now.
 Use software like ActiveCampaign to help you generate more leads from your website, and a tool like Outfunnel to automate your emails and synchronize data between your ESP and CRM systems.
 Be aggressive!